museless/MuseMempool/README.md

 ## Brief introduction
-A memory pool, when you need to malloc many size fixed piece, you can use it replace malloc/free new/delete
+A memory pool, when you need to malloc many size fixed piece, you can use it replace malloc/free new/delete, this mempool use _sync_xx_xx_xx to make pthread safe

 ## Advantage/Disadvantage
 **Adv**
 1. It's speed as same as malloc, new when malloc small pieces
 2. Do not need to manage pieces
+3. If you use mmdp_reset_default wisely, you will save many memory and time

 **Disadv**
 1. May be waste many memory space when you malloc size unstable pieces